Humbug & Bullshit

 “HUMBUG: deceptive misrepresentation, short of lying, especially by pretentious word or deed, of somebody’s own thoughts, feelings, or attitudes.”

-I haven’t been writing much recently as I haven’t been exploring any “fun” or topics that I can write about while staying legible (“Hegel”)1.
-That is until I stumbled on this particulra topic.
+I haven’t been writing much recently because the things I read and regurgitate would be unintelligible (“Hegel”)1.
+That is, until I stumbled on this particular topic.

 Truth

-I’m sure I’ve written somewhere about what truth is as a “linguistic” and social properties of the things we say or more exactly our “utterances”.
-And in a piece about “correct” design I covered the difference between a “realist” and “anti-realist” in approaching design work.
-And lastly about the definition of words i.e. “extensional” and “intensional” in relation to math and language.
+I’ve written about what truth as a “linguistic” property and social property.
+And I’ve written about “correct” design while covering the difference between a “realist” and “anti-realist” in approaching design work.
+And lastly, I’ve written about the definition of words, i.e., “extensional” and “intensional” in relation to math and language.

-So where does that leave Humbug and BS?
-In a good place.
-What Frankurt or Black adds to the discussion here is pointing out the functional distinction between lying and humbugging.
+What Frankfurt or Black adds to my personal reflection is pointing out the functional distinction between lying and humbugging.
 Lying is an activity done with the truth in mind.
-A person still needs to take a specific are for the truth in order to lie effectively.
-On the otherhand, when people take up BS’ing someone, the two authors would say that person has no actual care for the truth.
-That a person is talking “hot air”.
+A person still needs to take truth seriously in order to lie effectively.
+On the other hand, when people take up bullshitting someone, the two authors would say that person has no actual care for the truth.

 Subjecthood

-I mainly aim to affirm a position where it allows people to be wrong and the realness of truth.
-I don’t see naive realist or wholesale relativism to fulfill that, so that leaves me with idealism or constructive empiricism.
+Personally, any theory of truth worth its “grain of salt” needs to deal with the subject without falling into a “relativism”.
+I aim to affirm a position which allows people to be wrong and maintain the realness of truth.
+I don’t see naive realism or extreme relativism to fulfill my aims, which leaves me with idealism or constructive empiricism.

-1. The main confusion for Hegel is a lot of what he writes about is 2nd order to actual claims about the world and it’s structure i.e. different logical systems.
+The main source of confusion for Hegel is because the topics he writes about is 2nd order to claims about the world.
 Anything meta tends to carry on a property of being confusing.
-It’s interesting how far “subjecthood” goes back though, probably even further back than Hegel.
+It’s interesting how far “subjecthood” goes back. ↩